Skynet (video game)

-Skynet (known in Europe as The Terminator: Skynet − stylized as SkyNET) is a computer game based on the Terminator media franchise.
+Skynet (known in Europe as The Terminator: Skynet − stylized as SkyNET) is a 1996 first-person shooter video game developed by Bethesda Softworks based on the Terminator franchise.
 It was intended as an expansion pack for the predecessor The Terminator: Future Shock, but was adapted into a standalone product.
-The game was published by Bethesda Softworks in 1996.

 It received mostly positive reviews, praising its advanced high-resolution graphics for the time, as well as the fact that Bethesda included a multiplayer mode in contrast of its predecessor.

 Gameplay

 Skynet is played in the first-person perspective.
 Each of the eight levels in the game require the player to solve a number of objectives before continuing to the next level, while fighting enemy terminators with a wide variety of guns and grenades.
 Another obstacle in each level is the harsh terrain, as many areas contain too much radiation for the player character to remain alive.
 The terrain is navigated in three ways, 'on foot', in a jeep with a mounted cannon, or in an HK fighter (a modified terminator robot that flies).
 Before each mission, the player is briefed via a full-motion video cutscene.

 Skynet features a deathmatch mode, which allows players to fight in a number of maps as either a human or a Terminator.
 Human players move quickly and silently, but are relatively fragile and can only carry lightweight weapons.
 Terminators, on the other hand, move slowly and make loud hydraulic noises when they walk, but are very resilient to damage and can carry heavy weapons.
 Players are able to change various options including time limits and the time of day.